davidlukac/rick-n-morty-web-laravel/README.md

 ## Motivation

-This simple application,based on generated Laravel started plate, is a brief demonstration of PHP and Laravel skills,  covering following requirements:
+This simple application, based on generated [Laravel started plate](https://laravel.com/docs/10.x#creating-a-laravel-project), is a brief demonstration of PHP and Laravel skills, covering following requirements:

-> Create a simple application (~2hrs) that will demonstrate a knowledge of a modern Layered Architecture.
-It should meet the following requirements:
+> Simple application (~2-3 hours of effort) that will demonstrate a knowledge of a modern Layered Architecture.
+It
+> should meet the following requirements:
 >
 > 1. Connect to public API as the datasource.
 > 2. Create routes for Rick and Morty characters, episodes, and locations
 > 3. Present the data in a table or grid format (does not have to be pretty).
 >    1. Allow for filters to be applied
 >    2. Use pagination for the results
 > 4. A service that will create a PDF for a character profile.
-> 5. Integrate with a separate NestJS-based CRUD service to store the following:
+> 5. Integrate with a separate [NestJS-based CRUD service](https://github.com/davidlukac/rick-n-morty-fanbase-nestjs) to
+>    store the following:
->   1. Favourite / Unfavourite: characters, locations, & episodes
+>    1. Favourite / Un-favourite: characters, locations, & episodes
 >    2. Review and rate episodes
 >
 > ### Headless CRUD Service
+>
-> 1. Favourite characters, locations, & episodes
+> 1. Favourite characters, locations, & episodes.
->    1. Review and rate episodes
+> 2. Review and rate episodes:
->    2. Include text
+>    1. Include text.
->    3. Star rating (1-5)
+>    2. Star rating (1-5).
-> 2. Create open API definition for your schema (OAS3).
+> 3. Create open API definition for your schema (OAS3).
-> 3. Write unit tests and show coverage report
+> 4. Write unit tests and show coverage report.

 ## Running the app